Shangyu Zhejiang, China Travel Guide

 No major hot springs are directly within Shangyu District.
 Extensive natural therapy options are not a feature here.

 Not a prominent feature of Shangyu tourism.
-More choices are available in larger municipalities or dedicated wellness centers elsewhere in China.
+More choices are available in larger municipalities or dedicated wellness centers elsewhere within China.

 Shangyu is an inland district and does not have beaches.
 Higher-end hotels often are included indoor places to swim for relaxation.

 Live music venues are limited.
-The Shangyu Grand Theatre is the main venue for cultural performances like opera, plays, and gigs.
+The Shangyu Grand Theatre is the main venue for cultural performances like opera, plays, and live music.

 A small number of local nightclubs and bars exist, mainly catering to a local young adult crowd.
 Shangyu does not have designated bar districts.